 Other mistake: After Chigurh kills the deputy at the beginning of the film, the next shot is an overhead, downward view of the sink and the killer's arms only, as he washes the blood from his cut wrists.
 Your attention is naturally focused on the handcuffs and bloody hands in this brief shot, but watch the extreme right edge of the screen.
 Chigurh has very dark, almost black hair, however, a small portion of the actor's head is seen twice during the shot, revealing light brown, or blond-like hair.
 The actor appears to be purposefully leaning away from the scene in the very beginning, but inadvertently leans forward during the washing action and the camera caught the hair.
 I believe the director used a hand model for this one shot.

 Other mistake: When Chigurh first visits Moss' trailer on the Monday morning after finding his truck, the mail, including phone bill, is already inside the door.
 Chigurh uses the bill to call Carla Jean's mom, and when stymied, reviews the bill for additional clues as to Llewelyn's whereabouts.
 He sees a call made on June 2 to Del Rio and uses that to determine his next search location.
 Problem is, the Monday on which he found the bill is June 2, 1980.
+As well, the mail is on the floor behind the front door when Chigurh picks it up, however there is no mail slot in the front door.

 Revealing mistake: In the scene where Llewellyn picks a cab to take in Del Rio, behind the cab that he takes is a cab with a rear license plate that reads J8R-725.
 Later in the story, at the crime scene, Llewellyn's wife drives up to the motel in El Paso in a cab with the same license plate number as the one in Del Rio.